JoseluGames/MinecraftModdingDoneRight/Readme.md

 ##Want to help?

 I'm not a programming professional neither a modding expert, I'm just a modding hobbyist, if you have a suggestion please make an issue and I will take care of it.
+We use waffle.io to manage the Issues and the thins to do, so if you want to join and see what is left to do enter https://waffle.io/JoseluGames/MinecraftModdingDoneRight/join

 ##Things to do